Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Dark Matter phenomenology

 \subsection{Analysis}

-Left panel of Fig. \ref{DMDD} projects the SD DM-proton cross section as a function of DM mass.
-The green data points seem to violate the stringent PICO \cite{PICO:2019vsc} limit.
-Right panel shows that the Yukawa is indeed constrained by color contrast.
-First dip is due to s-channel resonance in $Z^\prime$ propagator with mass $M_{Z^\prime} = 671$ GeV.
+Top-left panel of Fig. \ref{DMDD} projects the SD DM-proton cross section as a function of DM mass.
+The red data points seem to violate the stringent LZ \cite{LZ:2022lsv} limit.
+The right panel shows that the allowed parameter space in $y_{qRN}-M_{N1}$ plane and indicates that Yukawa is indeed constrained by color contrast.
+The bottom panel displays the spin-independent DM-nucleon cross section mediated through Higgs portal, allowed by Planck data as a function of DM mass, where the dashed line represents the LZ limit \cite{LZ:2024zvo}.
+We can also notice from these plots that the low-mass range (below 100 GeV) of DM is not allowed.

+Left panel of Fig. \ref{DMbench} projects DM relic density meeting Planck satellite data \cite{Aghanim:2018eyx} for a $320$ GeV dark matter and other parameter values are provided in Table. \ref{benchmark}.
+First dip is due to s-channel resonance in $Z^\prime$ propagator with mass $M_{Z^\prime} = 705$ GeV.
 Second dip is due to resonance in $H_2$ propagator i.e., $M_{H2} = 800$ GeV.
 A small dip around $60$ GeV is because of resonance in $H_1$ propagator.

-Left panel of Fig. \ref{DMbench} projects DM relic density meeting Planck satellite data \cite{Aghanim:2018eyx} for a $286$ GeV dark matter and other parameter values are provided in Table. \ref{benchmark}.
-Right panel displays SD DM-proton cross section for the same $286$ GeV dark matter and of the benchmark provided in Table. \ref{benchmark}.
+Right panel displays SD DM-neutron cross section for the same $320$ GeV dark matter and of the benchmark provided in Table. \ref{benchmark}.